jspecify/jspecify/docs/docs/spec.md

 -   an array component type

     > An array of nullable strings is written `@Nullable String[]`.
-A variadic
+Similarly, a
-    > parameter whose type is "array of nullable strings" is written `@Nullable
+    > variadic parameter whose type is "array of nullable strings" is written
+    > `@Nullable String...`.
+    >
+    > Additionally, whenever JSpecify recognizes an annotation at a given
+    > location, it also recognizes an annotation on *an array itself* at that
+    > location.
+For example, a method parameter could be annotated as `@NonNull
-    > String...`.
-Compare this to the syntax for a nullable array of strings,
+    > String @Nullable [] strings`, which means `strings` is a nullable array
-    > shown above in the discussion of variadic parameters.
+    > containing non-null elements.
+Similarly, `void method(@Nullable String
+    > @NonNull ... strings)` means `strings` is a non-null array containing
+    > nullable elements.

 -   an array creation expression